 New Standards for Container Types container types not previously covered by the TDG Regulations and Standards

 Two Canadian standards setting out requirements for UN cylinders, tubes and multiple element gas containers (MEGCs) for compressed gases have been developed and published.
 As well a Canadian standard setting out the design, manufacture, testing and certification of UN portable tanks in Canada has been published.
-These new standards will be proposed as requirements under the Trasportation of Dangerous Goods Regulations in a forthcoming amedment.
+These new standards have been adopted under the Transportation of Dangerous Goods Regulations.